Having a successful vaginal birth after a C- Section is crucial. The joy of every mom who has walked this path is to have a successful birth story.

 I’m glad my birth plan went as desired as I had two vaginal births after my C-section.

-I’d like to share with you some tips that helped my decision :
+I’d like to share with you some tips that helped me make my decision :

 1. Support and Encouragement from Loved Ones

-There is nothing like having good support system in life.
+There is nothing like having a good support system in life.

 You need friends and family who love you dearly and can support you through whatever decision you make in life.